 We have several favorite recipes using nutritional yeast:

-and Kate has a few tempting ones as well:
+and Kate (the author of this recipe) has a few tempting ones as well:

-Sorry for the long introduction, but I am so thrilled with this recipe.
-Here’s Kate and her fabulous recipe for you to enjoy.
 Oh, and this post has affiliate links in it so if you click on it and make a purchase a commission might be made.
-Your support is much appreciated and helps keep this free resource up and running.}
+Your support is much appreciated and helps keep this free resource up and running.

 - Combine flour, salt and yeast in a bowl

 - In a small mixing bowl, whisk the egg with the melted butter/oil and lemon juice

 - Combine the wets with the dries and stir until dough forms

 - Place the dough between two sheets of parchment paper and roll out to about ⅛ inch thickness